amd112/clusteringEthics/index.md

 But most of all, how do we find a way to quantify those differences?
 Once those differences are found how can we use that information to classify people's opinions in order to better find who to donate to?

+## Dangers of Dependence on Quantifications

+In the expanding space of big data, it's becoming increasingly attractive to generate auto-quantified practices that streamline decision making and value judgements.
+These tools are extremely useful, both for the time they can save, and the theoretical benefit of an even playing field as models treat all data the same.

+The danger in using data to make judgements lies in how we are able to interpret and contextualize data.
+Fundamentally all computational predictive and explanatory models, from a simple linear regression to complex black box machine learning models, are trained to mimic the data they are fed with.
+Models find patterns in the data they've been given, but also only look for patterns in the data in the specific form they've been asked to find.
+These dangers have already played out in the real world with models reinforcing selective policing, inequitable jail time recommendations,

+In the words of statstician George Box, "all models are wrong, but some are useful."
+Care needs to be taken in interpreting the blind spots and useful aspects of all models.

 # Defining Value <a name="value"></a>